citakilkay/citakilkay/README.md

 ## 👋Hey there
  I'm **Ilkay Citak**.
-I have been interested in programming for nearly 2 years but I have studied on Web Development field for 5 months.
+I have been interested in programming for nearly 2 years but I have been studying in Web Development field for 5 months.
 Also, I am studying architecture at Yildiz Technical University(4/4).

 ### :computer: I used:
 * HTML & CSS